steadylearner/blog/posts/Docker/How to use Docker commands.md

 4. How to use the web framework with docker containers
 5. How to modify the network ports of docker images
 6. Docker Images and Containers
-7. How to upload your Docker images to DockerHub
+7. How to upload your Docker images to Docker Hub
 8. Conclusion

 ---